Fantom-foundation/lachesis_launch/releases/v0.7.0-rc.1/upgrade_validator.md

 [Download new mainnet genesis](#download-new-mainnet-genesis)
 [Start up a read only server](#start-up-a-read-only-server)
 [Startup as a validator](#startup-as-a-validator)
-Checks via the console

-This document describes the steps to upgrade a validator running go-lachesis v0.5.0-rc1 (v0.5.0-rc2) to the version v0.6.0-rc2.
+This document describes the steps to upgrade a validator running go-lachesis v0.6.0-rc2 (v0.6.0-rc3) to the version v0.7.0-rc1.

 Validator Guides: [https://github.com/Fantom-foundation/go-lachesis/wiki/Validator-Guides](https://github.com/Fantom-foundation/go-lachesis/wiki/Validator-Guides)

 ### Stop the node

-Make sure to stop the node first and the node is not restarted before processing the next steps.
+Make sure to stop the node first and that the node is not restarted before processing the next steps.

 ```
 killall lachesis